rfbergeron/bompiler/IDEAS.md

 - Variadic functions: I'm not sure how much of the heavy lifting is done by the standard library here, but we'll see
 - typedefs: might not be that much of a headache to implement, but we'll see
+- floating point: learning x86 is going to be enough trouble without dealing with AVX/SSE extensions
+- passing structs by value: so far as I can tell the standard does not specify how this should be done, only that it must be done.
+GCC packs them into the registers if they fit.
+I don't want to worry about this and my compiler will not be doing it so I won't need this to achieve self-hosting

 ## Storage of string constants
 Currently, the type checker/symbol table is repsonsible for tracking string